Linde says it has no knowledge of approval for Praxair merger

-MUNICH, Germany, Oct 18 (Reuters) - Linde said on Thursday it had no knowledge of its planned merger with Praxair being given the green light, denying a media report which said the deal had passed anti-trust hurdles in the United States.
+MUNICH, Germany (Reuters) - Linde (LING.DE) said on Thursday it had no knowledge of its planned merger with Praxair (PX.N) being given the green light, denying a media report which said the deal had passed anti-trust hurdles in the United States.

 “We have no such information,” a spokesman said.